AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/home-repository-view.md

     - **Open in map dashboard**: In case the selected file is a DITA map, then this option opens the map dashboard.
     - **Open in map console**: In case the selected file is a DITA map, then this option opens the map console.

-### Search and filtering experience
+### Search and filter experience

-The Search panel in the Repository view helps in searching the required files from the Repository primarily on the basis of **File title**, **File name** and **Content**.
+The Search option in the Repository view helps in searching the required files from the Repository primarily on the basis of **File title**, **File name** and **Content**.

 Select the **Filter Search** \(![Search filter icon](images/filter-search-icon.svg)\) icon to open the Filter panel on the right.

 ![](images/Search-filters-repo.png){align="left"}

-You have the following options to filter the files and to narrow down your search Repository:
+You have the following options to filter the files and to narrow down your search:

 - **Search in**: Select the path where you want to search the files present in the Repository.